Only community power can save health care

 Elsewhere, community power is increasingly being recognised as the ultimate social determinant of health.
 As a result, my work has been drawn to the social determinants, even though that was not the frame through which I started.

-My perspective, then, is that community power is fundamental to the future of health and health care.
+My perspective, then, is that community power is fundamental to health and key to structural change and health equity.
 It can ensure that the health sector focuses on what is needed and also positively affect the social circumstances that influence health.
-This, in turn, would reduce the demand for care.

 I have come to the importance of community power as a scholar, not an activist.
 For me, the research examining the connection between community power and health is compromised by ideology.
 I worry that this will undermine the importance of the topic.